 Does Your Hamster Have a Cold?

-Sneezing and sniffling typically signals some sort of respiratory condition.
+Sneezing and sniffling typically signal some sort of respiratory condition.
 Most assume those are symptoms of an upper respiratory infection, but it could be a common cold or even pneumonia.

 Most mammals can develop a cold, hamsters included.
 So if you're not careful during the winter months, you not only have to worry about getting sick yourself, but you should be keeping a close eye out on your pets as well.

-In this article, learn about the causes, signs, treatment, and prevention for a hamster cold.
+In this article, learn about the causes, signs, remedies, and prevention for a hamster cold.